First, what is a webhook?

 All webhook HTTP requests must be sent with a request method of POST.
 All other request methods will not be accepted.

-malformed-json - Could not parse JSON payload.
+malformed-json - Could not parse JSON message.

 If you have a parse error in your JSON code, TradersPost will not be able to extract the instructions from the signal.
 Here are some common mistakes people make.